Astrid1005/DAT505-GitHub/session1/S1-00-example-BasicStructure/README.md

 }
 ```

 * This function  creates a cube and basic material firstly.
-Then the code creates mesh to combines the cube with material.
+Then the code creates mesh to combine the cube with material.
 Finally, the code defines the position of the mesh and adds the mesh to scene.

 ```JavaScript
 function geometry(){